VinceIngram07/StressViz/README.md

 The model consists of an LSTM layer followed by a Dropout layer and a Dense layer:

 - The LSTM layer has 50 units.
-LSTM layers maintain information in 'cell state' over time, which helps them learn from the temporal aspects of the data.
+LSTM layers maintain information in a 'cell state' over time, which helps them learn from the temporal aspects of the data.
 - The Dropout layer randomly sets a fraction (0.2 in this case) of the input units to 0 at each update during training, which helps prevent overfitting.
 - The Dense layer is the output layer of the network.
 It has 1 unit with a linear activation function, which is suitable for our regression problem.